Jolshiri Abashon: History

-The Daily Star criticised the presence of Army officers at the local land registry office monitoring sale land.
+The Daily Star criticized the presence of Army officers at the local land registry office monitoring the land sale.
 It also questioned the appropriateness of serving army officers managing a private corporation and the legal basis of the development project.
-On 30 October Bangladesh Army sued 50-60 people over the protests with Rupganj Police Station.
+On 30 October, Bangladesh Army sued 50-60 people over the protests at Rupganj Police Station.
 Relatives of the missing accused the authorities of shooting the missing and taking away their bodies.
 Bangladesh Army had established several camps in Rupganj Upazila.
 They established a presence at the local land registry office and would refuse to let people sell their land to anyone other than the army.
 The army also offered a price lower than the market rate.
-The army defended its role in the project by describing it as government approved but Abdul Mannan Khan, State Minister for Housing and Public Works, denied any knowledge of the project.
+The army defended its role in the project by describing it as government-approved, but Abdul Mannan Khan, State Minister for Housing and Public Works, denied any knowledge of the project.
 The army recorded all sales at the land office.
 They prevent registering land, an Eid prayer ground, as Waqf property.
-The land sold to the project were recorded at a lower value than the selling price to dodge taxes.
+The lands sold to the project were recorded at a lower value than the selling price to dodge taxes.

-On 28 October 2010, Prime Minister Sheikh Hasina approved Army Housing Scheme and asked them to ensure that there is no conflicts with locals.
+On 28 October 2010, Prime Minister Sheikh Hasina approved the Army Housing Scheme and asked them to ensure no conflicts with locals.
 Bangladesh Army also decided to scale down the project in light of the protests Jolshiri Abashon was incorporated on 11 April 2011 under the companies act, 2011.
-It is led by a board of directors and Major General Md.
-Abu Sayed Siddique is chairman of the board.
-Brig Gen Ohidul Alam Chowdhury, PPM, SPP, ndc, psc is the current Managing Director of this project.
+A board of directors leads it, and Major General Md.
+Abu Sayed Siddique is the board chairman.
+Brig Gen Ohidul Alam Chowdhury, PPM, SPP, ndc, psc, is the current Managing Director of this project.
 It was given the responsibility to develop Jolshiri Abashon which is 2100 acre property in Rupganj Upazila, Narayanganj District which is on the outskirts of Dhaka.

-On 4 June 2019, General Aziz Ahmed, chief of Bangladesh Army, inaugurated the construction of buildings for Adamjee Public School and College, Bangladesh International School and College, and Jolshiri Public School and College at Jolshiri Abashon.
+On 4 June 2019, General Aziz Ahmed, chief of the Bangladesh Army, inaugurated the construction of buildings for Adamjee Public School and College, Bangladesh International School and College, and Jolshiri Public School and College at Jolshiri Abashon.

 Environmental impact

-The site is situated a designated flood flow zone of Dhaka.
-According to Dhaka Metropolitan Development Plan this area cannot be developed or built upon.
-Md Nurul Huda, Chairman of Rajdhani Unnayan Kartripakkha said that Army officials did not consult them or seek their approval for the construction of the project.
+The site is situated in a designated flood flow zone of Dhaka.
+According to Dhaka Metropolitan Development Plan, this area cannot be developed or built upon.
+Md Nurul Huda, Chairman of Rajdhani Unnayan Kartripakkha, said that Army officials did not consult them or seek their approval for the project's construction.
 Major General Iqbal Karim Bhuiyan was the chairman of the scheme in 2010.
 Department of Environment fined Jolshiri Abashon for lacking an environment clearance certificate in 2015.
 It was fined following a hearing at the department headquarters in Dhaka.
-Chairman of Jolshri Abashon questioned the need detailed area plan in November 2017 in a meeting with real estate agents and Rajdhani Unnayan Kartripakkha.
+Chairman of Jolshri Abashon questioned the detailed area plan (DAP) in November 2017 in a meeting with real estate agents and Rajdhani Unnayan Kartripakkha.
 The developers questioned the need for wetlands and water retention areas.